sdboyer/svnlib/README.markdown

 ## Caveats ##

  *  Serious effort has been invested in balancing speed with flexibility for this library.
-All-userspace php can only be so fast, but the real speed bottleneck is system calls.
+All-userspace php can only be so fast, but the real speed bottleneck is the system calls.
 If you are concerned about speed, _the most important_ place to optimize code that utilizes this library is in minimizing the number of times you call SvnCommand::execute().
 Cache, queue commands, do whatever it takes to minimize those calls.

 ## License ##